ibm-openbmc/dev/.github/ISSUE_TEMPLATE/ui-design-epic.md

 ## Summary
 - [ ] Add brief summary of the overall Epic
     - Is this part of a new or existing Information Architecture
-    - Is this just a wrapper for the stories created for each design / fed stages
+    - Is this just a wrapper for the stories created for each design / implementataion stages

+## Features
+- [ ] Add the features of the Epic that the stories will be based on

 ## References/Resources